 Zagreb Cathedral of the Assumption of the Blessed Virgin Mary is a Zagreb landmark.
 Once you get to Kaptol Square you will see it is dominated by Zagreb cathedral which has been there since the 11th century.

 What you will see today does not represent the original construction.
 The first Cathedral was damaged during the Tartar attack and a great fire in the 13th century.
 It was severely damaged by the 1880 earthquake and was restored in the Neo-Gothic style.
-The last time it was damaged in 2020 earthquake on March 22.
+The last damage is from 2020 earthquake, that happened on March 22.

 St. Mark’s Church